-The total quantity of 60.00 lakh chicks should be supplied at the rate of 7.50 to 8.00 lakh chicks per month.
+The total quantity of 38.50 lakh chicks should be supplied at the rate of 7.50 to 8.00 lakh chicks per month.
 The bidder shall effect the delivery of 4 week old Aseel chicks within 60 days from the date of first supply order.
 The bidders shall supply the 4 week old birds to the Veterinary institution from where the beneficiaries shall collect the birds.

-On arrival of birds at the Veterinary Institution, the Veterinary Assistant Surgeon / Veterinary Surgeon /Clinician concerned should inspect the birds for any sickness before distribution and arrange for distribution of birds on the same day itself.
+On arrival of birds at the Veterinary Institution, the concerned Veterinary Assistant Surgeon should inspect the birds for any sickness before distribution and arrange for distribution of birds on the same day itself.